wiseby/JS_Fullstack_Excercise/README.md

 ---

 Modern webdevelopment often uses web-frameworks.
 This was no exception because the assignment specifications also stated that this was a requirement.
 I choose Angular 9 instead of React because I was already reaserching it before this project started.

+Also a smaler introduction making the project a desktop app using **Electron**